GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

     - When all players are ready, the player 1 can start the game.
     - When the game is started, the lobby is automatically closed and players are automatically connected to each other.

-If needed, you can use the condition **Lobbies window is open** to check if the lobbies are open and prevent some actions to happen on your scene.
-Typically, you can use this action when the user presses a button in your menu.

-!!! note "More about player authentication"
+??? note "More about player authentication"

     To join a lobby, a player needs to log in to their GDevelop or gd.games account.
 This is automatically handled for you, so that calling this action will automatically open the authentication window if needed.
     If you want to handle this yourself, or allow players to change their account, you can use the actions and conditions provided by the **Player Authentication** extension.

+If needed, you can use the condition **Lobbies window is open** to check if the lobbies are open and prevent some actions to happen on your scene.
+Typically, you can use this action when the user presses a button in your menu.

 Once the game has started, the condition **Lobby game has just started** will turn true, so you can start your game.
 Typically, you can use this condition to either start moving things in your game, or to switch to another scene, where the game will happen.

 Note that there is also a condition called **Player is in a lobby** if you need to know if a player has joined a lobby.

-??? tip "Access information about the lobby during the game"
+??? tip "Access more information about the lobby during the game"

     Expressions are available to let you know access information about the lobby: